jason-vila/bookstudio/README.md

 - **Administrator**
 - **Librarian**

+## 🎯 Purpose

+This project was developed for personal growth as I am starting in web development.
+It serves as a learning platform to apply various technologies and design patterns in a real-world scenario.

 ## 🏗️ Architecture

 The **BookStudio** project follows the **Model-View-Controller (MVC)** architecture to maintain a clean separation of concerns.
 Here's the breakdown of the key components: